mvuk/mvuk.github.io/pages/classes/classes_vehicle_operator.md

 __Return Type__

-Boolean
+Integer

-### determine_distance(vehicle_operator)
+### total_payment_amount

 __Description__

-Uses the location objects associated with both of the 'self' and the new 'vehicle_operator' value that is passed through, and returns a value of a float that represents the number of kilometers between each party.
+Return the total number amount of payments spent or received by the vehicle operator.

 __Parameters__

-vehicle_operator - VehicleOperator object
+None

 __Return Type__

 Float

-### log_location_active_service(location)
+### total_services

 __Description__

-When a vehicle is polling for location during a time that they are part of an active service, this method will then log the location object to the service.
+Return the total number of services the vehicle operator has taken part of.

 __Parameters__

-location - Location object
+None

 __Return Type__

-Location

-## Class Methods
+Integer